lp-wan/coap-compression/draft-ietf-lpwan-coap-static-context-hc.md

 ## Example OSCORE Compression

-In what follows we present an example GET Request and consequent CONTENT Response and show a possible set of rules for the Inner and Outer SCHC Compression.
-We then show a dump of the results and contrast SCHC + OSCORE performance with SCHC + COAP performance.
+An example is given with a GET Request and its consequent CONTENT Response.
+A possible set of rules for the Inner and Outer SCHC Compression are shown.
+A dump of the results and contrast SCHC + OSCORE performance with SCHC + COAP performance is also listed.
 This gives an approximation to the cost of security with SCHC-OSCORE.

 Our first example CoAP message is the GET Request in {{Fig-GET-temp}}